About Connections of Friends

 - Christmas in July Food Drive benefitting PRC and done in cooperation with Hope Presbyterian Church and Southminster Presbyterian Church

-- Creating a series of “holiday” cards for the residents of DuPage Convalescent Center and Midwest Shelter for Homeless Veterans
+- Creating a series of “holiday” cards for the residents of DuPage Convalescent Center

 Participants are given the opportunity to create “products” to be sold at our fundraising events.
 Products include Bark-licious dog biscuits from scratch as well as a variety of recipe jars—More S’Mores Please, Outrageous Oatmeal Cookies, Bodacious Brownie Mix, Cravin’ Craisn Muffin Mix and Flippin’ for Flapjacks Pancake Mix.
+Glass Bead Magnets were recently introduced to our “product line”.